Gearoid76/react-search-bar-vite-1.5.0/README.md

  dont forget to npm install all the node modules
  If you pull this depositary pls run npn run dev
  Now this works in the localhost ie http://localhost:5173/

+ this works in only the localhost ie http://localhost:5173